BridgesUNCC/BridgesUNCC.github.io/workshops/2023/CSMaterials-Summer-2023/emailad.md

 Anu Bourgeois (for diffusion to IPDPS registered attendees) Sushil Prasad (for diffusion to CDER)
-Suzanne Matthews (for diffusion to a dive into system and cs in parallel)
+Suzanne Matthews (for diffusion to a dive into system and cs in parallel) deburekr@eckerd.edu Dr. Kelly Debure (contact for CS, Eckerd College) sarkar@usf.edu Sudeep Sarkar (Chair of CSE, University of South Florida) jgourd@ut.edu Jean Gourd (Chair of CS, University of Tampa) Damla.Turgut@ucf.edu Dr. Damla Turgut (Chair of CS, University of Central Florida) dmyers@rollins.edu Dan S. Myers (Chair of computer science, Rollins College)

+to send:

+Subject: CS Material workshop on May 13-14 in Saint Petersburg, Florida (Colocated with IPDPS)

+Dear Dr.

+I am organizing an NSF-funded event in Saint Petersburg, Florida which I think could be of interest to your CS faculty.
+If you think it is appropriate, would you mind forwarding the information to them?

+Best,

+Erik